-My San Diego vacation was the fourth and final destination of one of the best road trips in USA, two weeks in Arizona, Nevada and California..
-We arrived in San Diego from Los Angeles taking the California Amtrak, which was an exciting travel with great views throughout.
-During our visit we explored the San Diego parks, coves, beaches, kayaking and had a relaxing time with good food and the San Diego tourism vibes.
-Though I did not see the Bio-luminescence effect, my memory of San Diego remains very blue from the blue water, skies and reflective skyscrapers I saw throughout my stay.
+We arrived in San Diego from Los Angeles taking the California Amtrak, which was an exciting journey with great views throughout.
+During our visit, we explored the San Diego parks, coves, beaches, kayaking, and had a relaxing time with good food and the San Diego tourism vibes.
+Though we did not see the Bio-luminescence effect, my memory of San Diego remains very blue from the blue water, skies, and reflective skyscrapers I saw throughout my stay.

 - La Jolla Cave